About TrueCottage

 It's free to sign up and list your first products.
 Here's how:

-• Enter your business info, cottage food license/certification, and delivery radius
+- Enter your business info, cottage food license/certification, and service radius

 The whole setup takes about 10 minutes.